Alex (Street Fighter): Appearances

 Alex made his first appearance in Street Fighter III: New Generation.
 Tom, his mentor and legal guardian, got in a fight with Gill, the president of the Illuminati and lost.
 Tom was sent into a hospital as a result of the fight.
-This angered Alex and prompted him to enter the third World Warrior tournament hosted by Gill in order kill him.
+This angered Alex and prompted him to enter the third World Warrior tournament hosted by Gill in order to kill him.
 Alex beats Gill and wins the tournament, but does not kill Gill.
 Gill is impressed about Alex's skills after their encounter thinks there's something special about Alex.
 Alex eventually returns to Tom as a changed person after fighting various people around the world.

 Alex returns in Street Fighter III: Third Strike with a slightly different personality, He met Ryu and fought him, only to lose, in which Ryu told Alex to explore the world and find worthy fighters.
 He re-encountered Ryu and decided to fight again, although the outcome of the fight hasn't been revealed yet in the story.

 After not appearing in a mainline Street Fighter game, Alex came back in Street Fighter V as DLC, which is set before Street Fighter III.
 He is a top wrestler in a pro-wrestling league.
 One day, after working on his broken-down trailer, he gets kidnapped by Shadaloo and F.A.N.G. for assessment of his skills, where he's pitted against simulations of multiple fighters, such as Ryu and Chun-Li.
 When he realizes that he's been kidnapped, he throws down a simulated fighter to try and destroy the facility he's trapped in but gets knocked out before he can and is sent back to his trailer.
-He wakes up, thinking it's a dream, but when Patricia comes to his trailer with a porcelain chess piece, which is a key to a Black Moon, a satellite that can be rigged to launch an electromagnetic pulse that can blackout entire cities, and a certificate, and notices a scar on him, Alex realizes it's not a dream.
+He wakes up, thinking it's a dream, but when Patricia comes to his trailer with a porcelain chess piece, which is a key to a Black Moon, a satellite that can be rigged to launch an electromagnetic pulse that can black out entire cities, and a certificate, and notices a scar on him, Alex realizes it's not a dream.